 DFARS Clause 7021 is CMMC.
 All security controls and practices required for a specific CMMC maturity level (1-5) must be fully implemented and confirmed by a C3PA in order to obtain CMMC certification for that level.

 The DoD understands the substantial effort it is requiring of the defense contractor community to make these security improvements and has adopted a “Crawl, Walk, Run” mantra in its planning.

-In calendar year 2021, only 15 contracts will be governed by CMMC… affecting roughly 1500 prime and sub-contractors.
+In the calendar year 2021, only 15 contracts will be governed by CMMC… affecting roughly 1500 prime and sub-contractors.
 That number increases to 75 contracts in 2022 and 250 contracts in 2023.
 The CMMC Compliance deadline at any level is September of 2025 in order to be awarded a DoD contract.
-All other DoD contracts (not governed by CMMC checklist requirements) will continue to be enforced by the DFARS provisions with contracts only awarded to contractors who have a SPRS score submitted in the past three years.
+All other DoD contracts (not governed by CMMC checklist requirements) will continue to be enforced by the DFARS provisions with contracts only awarded to contractors who have an SPRS score submitted in the past three years.

 The CMMC Accreditation Board (CMMC-AB) lists Certified Third Party Assessment Organizations (C3PAO’s) that you can contact to hire a C3PA.
-The CMMC-AB also lists on its web site (cmmcab.org in the CMMC Market Place) CMMC Registered Practitioners who are trained in the CMMC process and can help Organizations Seeking Compliance (OSCs) prepare for their CMMC Assessment/Certification.
+The CMMC-AB also lists on its website (cmmcab.org in the CMMC Market Place) CMMC Registered Practitioners who are trained in the CMMC process and can help Organizations Seeking Compliance (OSCs) prepare for their CMMC Assessment/Certification.